mandelbitdev/openvpn/doc/man-sections/server-options.rst

   ::

      ifconfig-push local remote-netmask [alias]
+     ifconfig-push local/bits [alias]

-  The parameters ``local`` and ``remote-netmask`` are set according to the ``--ifconfig`` directive which you want to execute on the client machine to configure the remote end of the tunnel.
+  The parameters ``local`` and ``remote-netmask`` (or ``local/bits``) are set according to the ``--ifconfig`` directive which you want to execute on the client machine to configure the remote end of the tunnel.
+If the first agument is specified in CIDR notation it will be converted to (and interpreted as) a netmask.
 Note that the parameters ``local`` and ``remote-netmask`` are from the perspective of the client, not the server.
 They may be DNS names rather than IP addresses, in which case they will be resolved on the server at the time of client connection.

   The optional ``alias`` parameter may be used in cases where NAT causes the client view of its local endpoint to differ from the server view.
 In